chow2n/Data-Analysis-Data-Visualization-Projects/README.md

-# SQL-Data-Analysis-Projects
+Data-Analysis-&-Visualization-Projects

-Here is a collection of the projects I've completed that relate to data sciences and machine learning.
+Here is a collection of the projects I've completed that relate to data analysis and data visualization.

 <details>
 <summary>Technologies Utilized</summary>